What time is Emmerdale on tonight? Get up-to-date schedules and changes here

 Carena Crawford

-Emmerdale has now moved in the daily schedule – it still airs every week day on ITV, but in a new time slot.
-Here’s when you can watch it tonight (Thursday January 15) and what happens.
+Emmerdale has been airing in a brand-new schedule since the start of 2026.
+Thankfully, it still airs every week day on ITV, but in a new time slot.
+Here’s when you can watch it and what happens tonight (Thursday January 22).

 Between football, rugby and other special shows, ITV tends to shift the soap schedule round to accommodate them.
 And boy have they been shifting A LOT lately!
 But as the brand new soap power hour begins, we’ve got you covered with all the up-to-date schedule changes right here!